 Bowing And Bobbing

 Tame African grey parrots bow and bob their heads to gain their owners’ attention.
-Unfortunately, sick parrots do the same, so you must check for signs of discomfort.
+To confuse matters, sick parrots do the same, so check for other signs of discomfort.

-Head bobbing can become a repetitive, neurotic behavior when bored or left in their cages.
-According to the University of Guelph, parrots exhibit abnormal behaviors when they can’t forage or socialize.
+Head bobbing can become repetitive and neurotic when bored or left alone in their cages.
+According to the University of Guelph, parrots develop “stereotypies” when they can’t forage or socialize.

 Beak Wiping